Search for answers or browse our resource library.

 Financial Planning for Youth with Disabilities

 Integrated transition planning for youth with disabilities creates a path to living a full, meaningful, and connected life as a community member.
 It means planning for what will change as your child becomes an adult.
-We know that every child is different, so every idea might not be right for your family.
-This fact sheet focuses on financial planning including public benefits, long-term care needs, legal tools and health care.
+We know that everyone is different, so every idea might not be right for your family.

-Financial planning is a key part of transition for every youth, even if your family has limited income or assets.
+Financial planning is a key part of transition, even with limited income or assets.
 It does not all have to be done at once, and the plan may change over time.
-But, starting this process allows your family to feel secure about your adult child’s financial future.
+Starting this process allows your family to feel secure about your young adult’s financial future.

 Planning for Public Benefits

-Public programs, like Medicaid and Supplemental Security Income (SSI) are widely used to cover the costs of care for children and adults with disabilities.
+Public programs like Medicaid and Supplemental Security Income (SSI) are widely used to cover the cost of care for children and adults with disabilities.
 These programs, including the Children’s Long-Term Support Program (CLTS) and adult long-term care programs like Family Care or IRIS require that the person is Medicaid-eligible.
-These programs are also “means-tested” so the person must have limited income and assets.
+These programs are based on income and savings.
+To qualify, a person must not earn or own more than certain limits.

-Most counties have Disability Benefit Specialists at their Aging and Disability Resource Center (ADRC) who answer questions and assist with public benefit applications and appeals.
+Most counties have Disability Benefit Specialists at their Aging and Disability Resource Center (ADRC) to answer questions and assist with public benefit applications and appeals.
+Benefits specialists can help you understand these programs and answer questions about limits.

 Tip for Families

-Financial planners recommend that families write a letter of intent.
-It’s not a legal document—It is a practical way to communicate with the people in your child’s life like caregivers, guardians, siblings and trustees.
-You can include your child’s likes, dislikes, their abilities and interests.
+Financial planners recommend families write a Letter of Intent for their child.
+It’s not a legal document but provides a practical way to communicate with the people in your child’s life like caregivers, guardians, siblings and trustees.
+You can include your child’s likes, dislikes, abilities, challenges and interests.
 Most importantly, write your wishes and desires for them after you pass away.
 It’s also suggested to add a reminder to your calendar to review this letter regularly.
-Learn More Guide to Writing a Letter of Intent
+Learn more: Guide to Writing a Letter of Intent.

 Employment and Eligibility for Public Programs

-Work Incentives Benefits Specialists advise your family and your youth who has a job or wants to work in the future how they can earn money and keep needed benefits.
-There are ways for families to get work incentives benefits counseling through the program that your youth is enrolled in:
+Work Incentives Benefits Specialists can advise your family and young adult who has a job or wants to work in the future, how they can earn money and keep their public benefits.
+There are ways for families to get benefits counseling through the programs that your youth is probably already enrolled in, including:

-- Division of Vocational Rehabilitation (DVR), the service can be added to the Individual Plan for Employment (IPE).
+- Division of Vocational Rehabilitation (DVR): This service can be added to the Individual Plan for Employment (IPE)

-- Children’s Long-Term Support, Family Care or IRIS, the service can be added to the Long-Term Care service plan.
+- Children’s Long-Term Support (CLTS), Family Care or IRIS: Add service to the long-term care service plan

-- DVR and Long-Term Care are not an option, the Work Incentives Planning and Assistance (WIPA) program provides services at no-cost to people who have a job or are looking for work.
+- If DVR or long-term care are not an option, the Work Incentives Planning and Assistance (WIPA) program provides services at no-cost to people who have a job or are looking for work.

 Financial Tools to Keep Eligibility

-Special Needs Trusts (SNTs) and Achieving a Better Life Experience (ABLE) accounts are tools used to maintain a person’s eligibility for public programs if a Medicaid or SSI recipient has income over the allowable level, assets over $2,000, or is expected to receive money through an inheritance.
+Special Needs Trusts (SNTs) and Achieving a Better Life Experience (ABLE) accounts are tools used to maintain a person’s eligibility for public programs if a Medicaid or SSI recipient has income over the allowable level, assets over a given amount, or is expected to receive money through an inheritance.

 Achieving a Better Life Experience (ABLE)

-- Family and friends can deposit up to $18,000 per year, adjusted annually.
-A total of $100,000 can be deposited before SSI benefits are impacted.
+- Family and friends can deposit up to $20,000 per year, adjusted annually.
+A total of $100,000 or more, depending on a person’s situation, can be deposited before SSI benefits are impacted (this changes annually).
 ABLE account funds can only be used for qualifying expenses like a person’s living, working, transportation, direct support, healthcare, or other needs.

-- Wisconsin does not currently have its own ABLE Program, however, recent legislation may establish one.
+- Wisconsin does not have its own ABLE Program however, legislation passed in 2024 required the Department of Financial Institutions to either set up an independent state ABLE Program or establish an agreement with another state.
 Until that time, ABLE programs in other states that allow consumers from out-of-state to open accounts are an alternative for Wisconsin residents.
-See the Family Voices ABLE Account fact sheet and ABLE National Resource Center (ablenrc.org)
+See the Family Voices ABLE Account fact sheetand ABLE National Resource Center (ablenrc.org)

 Special Needs Trusts (SNTs)